MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 To be compliant with storage usage requirements, customers can always [free up storage](free-storage-space.md), [archive data](recover-database-space-deleting-audit-logs.md), [delete unwanted environments](delete-environment.md), or buy more capacity.
 To learn more about capacity add-ons, see the Add-ons section in the Dynamics 365 Licensing Guide or the Power Apps and Power Automate Licensing Guide.
 You can work through your organization’s standard procurement process to purchase capacity add-ons.

 ### Can I restore to a production environment?
+> [!IMPORTANT]
-In order to prevent accidental overwrites, we don't allow users to directly restore to a production environment.
+> In order to prevent accidental overwrites, we don't allow users to directly restore to a production environment.
 To restore to a production environment, first switch it to a sandbox environment.
 See [Switch an environment](switch-environment.md) for more information.
-Changing an environment type to sandbox immediately reduces backup retention to seven days.
-If you don't need backups (restore points) older than seven days, then you can safely switch the type.
-If you think you may need restore points older than seven days, we strongly recommend that you keep the environment as production and consider restoring to a different environment of type sandbox.
+If you want to restore a backup (restore point) from the past seven days, then you can safely switch the type.
+If you think you may need to restore to a backup older than seven days, we strongly recommend that you keep the environment as production and consider restoring to a different environment of type sandbox.
+If you do switch a production environment to a sandbox environment for a manual restore you will only be able to choose a back up within the past seven days, make sure that once the restore is completed successfully that you change the environment back to a production environment to prevent the loss of any backups older than seven days.

 ### Why is my organization in administration mode after a restore and how do I disable it?
 The newly restored environment is placed in administration mode.
 To disable administration mode, see [Set administration mode](admin-mode.md#set-administration-mode).
 You can set administration mode in sandbox or production environments.